Process

 World Campus

 Penn State World Campus is NOT a Penn State Study Abroad program.
 Please read this brochure for a better understanding of the differences.
+We strongly encourage all Smeal students to participate on approved Education Abroad programs for a more enriching and supportive experience abroad.

-Beginning fall 2016 and thereafter, credits earned abroad during fall or spring semester at a non-PSU program will NOT be accepted toward any Smeal degree requirements including general education and electives.
+Credits earned abroad during fall or spring semester at a non-PSU program will NOT be accepted toward any Smeal degree requirements including general education and electives.
 Credits toward Smeal majors will be accepted from programs on the full list of Penn State Education Abroad Office programs.
-Students interested in petitioning for a non-PSU program should carefully consider academic motivations and meet with a member of the Smeal Office of International Programs.